Our guide for where, when and how to spot the elusive Eurasian Otter on Mull.

 What is a Mull Otter?

-They find their prey mostly in the sea, but they are not sea otters, a different species found on the Pacific coast.
+Mull otters find their prey mostly in the sea, but they are not sea otters, which is a different species found on the Pacific coast.
 The Mull otter is the Eurasian otter, Lutra lutra, a member of the Mustelid family which also includes Badgers, Mink and Pine Marten.
 The Eurasian Otter is the only species of otter in the UK, occupying sea, rivers and lakes across the country.
 An adult otter will be about 1-1.2 metres long from tip of the nose to end of the tail.

 The good news is: just about everywhere!
 Just about every mile of Mull’s coastline could be home to otters.